...

 Method A — Chemical Rust Removal (internal rust)

-1. Drain fuel and remove the tank.
+1. Drain the fuel and remove the tank from the vehicle.

-2. Degrease and rinse the tank.
+2. Degrease and rinse the inside thoroughly to remove old fuel residues.

 Method B — Internal Sealing / Tank Liner